kubestellar/kubestellar/QUICKSTART.md

 EOF
 ```

-Now, let's check that the deployment was created in the `florin` edge cluster:
+Now, let's check that the deployment was created in the `florin` edge cluster - it may take a few 10s of seconds to appear:

 ```shell
 kubectl --context kind-florin get deployments -A